-The effective date of the reserves data and other oil and gas information below for Fort Hills is December 31, 2019.
-Estimates of reserves and projections of production were prepared by GLJ using information provided up to November 30, 2019.
-The reserves information set out below for Fort Hills is taken from a report prepared by GLJ on January 24, 2020.
+The effective date of the reserves data and other oil and gas information below for Fort Hills is December 31, 2020.
+Estimates of reserves and projections of production were prepared by GLJ using information provided up to November 30, 2020.
+The reserves information set out below for Fort Hills is taken from a report prepared by GLJ; the preparation date of the information is January 22, 2021.
 All reserves information in this section is based on Teck's 21.3049% interest in Fort Hills.